OpenChannelSSD/documentation/docs/gettingstarted.md

+# How to use

+Open-Channel SSDs require support in the kernel.
+The code is currently in the process of being upstreamed ([lkml](https://lkml.org/lkml/2015/7/22/541)), until it is upstream, the source provided at the github site must be used.

-# Requirements
+# Compile Custom Kernel

-Check out the Linux kernel
+Check out the Linux kernel at

 `git clone https://github.com/OpenChannelSSD/linux.git`

-Configure it to at least include
+Make sure that the .config file at least includes:

     CONFIG_NVM=y
     # Hybrid target support (required to expose a block device)